filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/solidity-libraries/index.md

 - OpenZeppelin-like utilities specific to Filecoin.
 - CBOR serialization and deserialization for params and return data.

-## Overview

 In order to access exported Filecoin built-in actor methods in your smart contract, you will need to import Filecoin.sol in your Solidity project.
 As they are embeddable libraries, they don't need to be present on-chain.
 You can just import the library you desire and call its methods.

-Once the library is installed in your project, you can write Solidity code to call APIs from different built-in actors, using Filecoin-specific data types or data conversions from the utility library.
+Once the library is installed in your project, you can write Solidity code to call APIs from different built-in actors using Filecoin-specific data types or data conversions from the utility library.

-## Add to your contract
+### Add to your contract

-Run the following command in your Solidity project, which is created using any smart contract development frameworks such as Hardhat, Truffle, or Foundry.
+Run the following command in your Solidity project, which is created using any smart contract development framework such as Hardhat, Truffle, or Foundry.

 ```shell
 npm install @zondax/filecoin-solidity
 ```

-## Usage
+### Usage

 Once installed, you can call built-in actors in the library after importing them into your smart contract.